Mark Stone Game Preview: Golden Knights vs. Blackhawks

 Stone Season Stats Insights

-- Stone has yet to score a goal this year through five games played.
+- Stone has a goal in one of his seven games playedthis season, but has yet to post a multi-goal effort.

-- Stone has a point in three of five games this season, with multiple points in two of them.
+- Stone has registered a point in a game four times this season over seven games played, with multiple points in two games.

-- Stone has an assist in three of five games so far this season, with multiple assists in two of them.
+- Stone has an assist in three of seven games so far this year, with multiple assists in two of them.

-- The implied probability that Stone hits the over on his points over/under is 66.7%, based on the odds.
+- Stone has an implied probability of 66.7% to exceed his point total based on the odds.

 Sign up for Underdog fantasy today.